balazsorban44/nissuer/README.md

 # nissuer

-> Make issues non-issues quicker
+> Turn issues into non-issues quicker

 A GitHub Action for tried and tired maintainers.
 This action is meant to help maintainers of open-source projects by automating some of the more tedious/repetitive tasks that come with the job.